power-tools/hub/README.md

 ## Learning More

-If you want understand more about PowerTools you should check out the [Wiki](https://github.com/power-tools/hub/wiki) and get acquainted with the technologies and methods involved.
+If you want to understand more about PowerTools you should check out the [Wiki](https://github.com/power-tools/hub/wiki) and get acquainted with the technologies and methods involved.
 You can also visit the discord channel and ask questions along your learning/building path: <https://discord.gg/HvkM6dG> .
 I have it on my phone and monitor it regularly.

 ## Contribute